RocketChat/docs-old/contributors/gsoc/google-summer-of-code-2021.md

 ### Poll App Mega Extensions

 * **Mentors:**  [@ramkumar.kb](https://open.rocket.chat/direct/ramkumar.kb), [@diego.sampaio](https://open.rocket.chat/direct/diego.sampaio)
 * **Description:**  The[ poll app](https://github.com/RocketChat/rocket.chat.app-poll) already allows anyone to instantly create engaging rich interaction polls within any chat room.
-This project aims to expand its scope and capabilities in a **huge** way: making it a tool for enhancing participants engagement and for interactive educational / information delivery.
+This project aims to expand its scope and capabilities in a **huge** way: making it a tool for enhancing participant's engagement with interactive quizzes / trivias / live-polls.
 Some initial ideas include:
-* **Desirable Skills:** The sky is _not even the limit_ for this project.
-Will need a hot-shot all round challenge-loving student already familiar with JavaScript, TypeScript, React, and Rocket.Chat + Fuselage codebase.
+- - Better bar-graph visualisation for the responses (with a switch for anonymous responses - so 3 types: Open / Confidential / Mixed)
+- - Ability to add user options in the poll response and show the response of those responses in a visual way (e.g. word-cloud)
+- - Ability to create different types of polls (e.g. 1-to-5, Agree/Disagree, Overrated/Underrated)
+- - Ability to add emoticons on the reponse options
+- - Ability to create `/poll live` or `/live-poll` feature - it has 2 parts (prepare a set of questions before hand and retrieve it just before the live poll starts.
+During the live-poll a countdown timer for each question is shown and upon completion, the responses are shown visually) a.k.a. multi-question version of the single poll feature
+- - (Stretch Goal) Ability to download the `live-poll` response, once the poll is over
+- - Enhance[ UIKit](https://docs.rocket.chat/apps-development/uikit) if needed, to meet the above goals

-  **Desirable Skills:** The sky is _not even the limit_ for this project.
-Will need a hot-shot all round challenge-loving student already familiar with JavaScript, TypeScript, React, and Rocket.Chat + Fuselage codebase.
+- **Desirable Skills:** The sky is _not even the limit_ for this project.
+Will need a hot-shot all round challenge-loving student already familiar with JavaScript, TypeScript, React,[ current poll-app codebase](https://github.com/sampaiodiego/rocket.chat.app-poll) and [Rocket.Chat + Fuselage codebase](https://github.com/RocketChat/Rocket.Chat.Fuselage).

 ### **Use Lingohub on mobile apps**